grycap/im/doc/source/manual.rst

   as the 'python-bottle' package.
 * `The CherryPy Web framework <http://www.cherrypy.org/>`_, typically available as the 'python-cherrypy' or 'python-cherrypy3' package.
+* `The Python interface to MySQL <https://www.mysql.com/>`_, typically available as the package 'python-mysqldb'  or 'MySQL-python' package.

 Also, IM uses `Ansible <http://www.ansible.com>`_ (1.4.2 or later) to configure the infrastructure nodes.
 The current recommended version is 1.9.4 untill the 2.X versions become stable.